aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to XLT in C++ Applications" h2="Convert MHTML to XLT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to XLT?</h2>

+MHTML (MIME HTML) is a web page archive format used to save web pages in a single file.
+It is a combination of HTML code and resources like images, audio, and video.
+It is used to save web pages for offline viewing and sharing.
+XLT is an Excel template file format used to store a workbook template.
+It is used to create new workbooks with predefined settings and data.
+Converting MHTML to XLT is beneficial when you want to create a workbook with predefined settings and data from a web page.

-Converting MHTML to XLT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export MHTML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLT.
+<h2>How Aspose.Total Helps for MHTML to XLT Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that helps developers to work with various file formats.
+It provides APIs to export MHTML to XLSX and convert XLSX to XLT.
+In the first step, you can export MHTML to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLT.
+This two-step process is simple and easy to implement.
+It helps developers to quickly convert MHTML to XLT without any manual effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}